 Itsy Bitsy Spider

-Mel Diotte really nailed our “Spooky” Theme Pic Challenge!
-In this beautifully composed photo, he used a time exposure to capture both the abandoned old farmhouse and the stars in the night sky above.
-If you love this shot, don’t miss these eerily gorgeous abandoned churches.
+In this beautifully composed photo, Mel used a time exposure to capture both the abandoned old farmhouse and the stars in the night sky above.

 Joyce Stolte of Edmonton captured these low-flying clouds near the North Saskatchewan River.
 They may look beautiful from afar, but we wouldn’t want to drive through them!

-You can see more of Joyce’s gorgeous snaps in this showcase of autumn in Canada.
+You can see more of Joyce’s gorgeous snaps in this showcase of fall pictures.

 This dilapidated farmhouse captured by Deb Sandau of Red Deer, Alberta, seems abandoned.
 But look a bit closer and you’ll find it’s anything but.
 Brrrr!